Response Handling

 Manual Validation

-is set, responses provide a parse()
+When forceValidation: false is set, responses provide a parse() method that

 you can call when needed: